visions4k/Roblox-GroupCheck/README.md

 in "Discord" > "isEnabled", this is default false, if set to true, it will be expecting a "webhookURL" which will send each group through the discord webhook.

+"fullAccuracy" will garuentee a successful request, meaning it will retry until successful.

+"customDetections" will allow you to change what you want to get.
+This can help with ratelimits and if your not interested in some of the groups information.

+"outputFilter" will only put groups in output/groups.json if the members are more then 100, if it has any funds/pending funds, and if the clothing is more then 25.

 # Start

 Run python start.py when the config file is configured.